Text size Email Translate text Print page

 To promptly record, file and permanently preserve documents accurately in an efficient, responsible and professional manner for posterity and legal purposes.

-The Kandiyohi County Recorder is the custodian of all legal records pertaining to real estate (abstract and torrens), subdivision plats, Uniform Commercial Code (UCC), tax liens, birth, death, marriage, ministerial credentials, notary public commissions and military discharges.
+The Kandiyohi County Recorder is the custodian of all legal records pertaining to real estate (abstract and Torrens), subdivision plats, tax liens, birth, death, marriage, ministerial credentials, notary public commissions and military discharges.

 Note: Please consult a legal advisor for assistance on types of forms, how to complete forms or for legal advice, our staff can't offer assistance in these areas.